rogalski/adventofcode-2017/README.md

 **Yay, my first Lisp code ever!** 🎉

 Btw.
 Is there an  IDE for that?
 I spent most time on balancing parenthesis, this cannot be a good way of programming in LISP...

+## Day 9
+Implementation in terms of state machine and transitions between states seems to be nice and clean.
+Code itself is kind of boring - and would likely look very similar in other languages.